Dusk1706/BasicCrud-FastAPI/README.md

-# Api de un sistema de inventario que almacena productos utilizando FastAPI
+# Inventory system API that stores products using FastAPI